nhooyr/flappybird/README.md

     modify.
 - Giving them time to read the code, make adjustments, play and ask me questions in a free-form format.
+  - Ask them to hack in an impossibly large high score.
+  - Make the game harder.
+  - Make the game easier.
+  - Change the colors.
 - Canvas being a more performant real world option for writing games due to its GPU acceleration.
 This demo was written purely for educational purposes on how HTML, CSS and JavaScript integrate.